The Cars In The Fast And The Furious: Tokyo Drift

 Given the popularity of the series, it was later turned into a Live show, where fans could witness the action first-hand.
 We popped along for the ride in our Fast & Furious Live review.

 The Fast and the Furious: Tokyo Drift featured many cars, from JDM legends to muscle car classics.
+Over 200 vehicles were used for the Tokyo Drift movie alone and later shipped worldwide.

 Three would later be sacrificed for the greater good, written off in crash scenes.